-There is a vegetable that has been studied for over thirty years in the laboratories of the world's most renowned research institutes.
-Johns Hopkins University in Baltimore isolated its main active ingredient in 1992 and described it as an extraordinary secondary plant compound.
+There's a vegetable that has been studied for over thirty years in the laboratories of the world's most renowned research institutes.
+Johns Hopkins University in Baltimore isolated its main active ingredient in 1992 and described it as an extraordinary phytochemical.
 Research groups in Germany, the USA, Japan, and Sweden are working intensively on it.

 This vegetable costs about two euros at the farmer's market.